 These statistics are not terribly surprising, given what we see every day working with healthcare IT teams who constantly advocate for the right resources and expertise to fight against threats that seem to change daily.

 Coupled with HIPAA’s requirement that healthcare organizations must have a designated security official responsible for managing security policies and procedures, the need to fill gaps either in hands to do the work, or in subject matter expertise, is unmistakable.

-Thus, the rise of virtual CISO (or vCISO) services.
+Thus, the rise of virtual CISO services.
 Let’s take a look at 4 reasons to consider a virtual CISO at your organization.

 You may have an initiative that requires specialized expertise, and though you don’t need to hire a full-time employee, you do need a subject matter expert who can guide or assist your in-house team.
 This can include activities such as disaster recovery/business continuity planning, internal vulnerability and external penetration testing, or cybersecurity tactical simulations.

-And, depending on the size or structure of the organization, you may need to completely outsource your IT function.
-Small, rural and critical care hospitals, along with individual providers may need to look to a virtual CISO program to manage IT, compliance and security more efficiently than what they can do on their own.
+And, depending on the size or structure of the organization, you may need to outsource your IT function completely.
+Small rural and critical care hospitals, along with individual providers may need to look to a virtual CISO program to manage IT, compliance, and security more efficiently than what they can do on their own.

 Additional vCISO resources from ComplyAssistant: